Biplab07x/mindcare-frontend/README.md

 ✨Key Features
-🤖 AI Chatbot
+🤖 AI Chatbot:
 Provides supportive and non-judgmental conversations, allowing users to freely express their emotions and thoughts in a safe environment.
-🕘 Chat History
+🕘 Chat History:
 Stores previous conversations so users can review past interactions, helping with self-reflection and emotional progress tracking.
-👨‍⚕️ Doctors Section
+👨‍⚕️ Doctors Section:
 Displays information about verified mental health professionals, enabling users to seek expert guidance when required.
-💊 Medical Stores Section
+💊 Medical Stores Section:
 Provides details of nearby or relevant medical stores to help users access prescribed medicines and mental health resources easily.
-🔐 Authentication System
+🔐 Authentication System:
 Implements secure user login and registration using Firebase Authentication, ensuring data privacy and account safety.
-🎨 User-Friendly UI
+🎨 User-Friendly UI:
 Designed with a calm color palette and fully responsive layout to create a stress-free, accessible, and smooth user experience across devices.